High School Presentations

 This online course is geared towards high school students and explores the advantages of good money management and the consequences of poor money management.
 Students learn the basics of developing a spending plan and setting SMART financial goals.
 They explore options for saving money such as GIC’s, RRSP’s and TFSA’s.
 They are also introduced to different methods of borrowing money including credit cards, loans and examine factors that contribute to the costs of borrowing.

-Math 20-3: Spending Plans for High School Students (Day 1)
+Spending Plans & Credit for High School Students

 Credit & Paying for Post-Secondary